How do you know when someone is repentant? In his helpful little book Church Discipline, Jonathan Leeman offers some guidance:

 7. We are willing to confess our sin even in the face of serious consequences (including undergoing church discipline, having to go to jail, or having a spouse leave us).

 8. We may grieve the consequences of our sin but we do not bristle under them or resent them.
-We understand that sometimes our sin causes great damage to others that is not healed in the short term (or perhaps ever).
+We understand that sometimes our sin causes great damage to others that is not healed in the short term (or perhaps ever this side of heaven).

 9. If our sin involves addiction or a pattern of behavior, we do not neglect to seek help with a counselor, a solid twelve-step program, or even a rehabilitation center.

-10. We don’t resent accountability, pastoral rebuke, or church discipline.
+10. We don’t resent gracious accountability, pastoral rebuke, or church discipline.

 11. We seek our comfort in the grace of God in Jesus Christ, not simply in being free of the consequences of our sin.